Listed below are the best markets in Mumbai:

 Timings: All days, morning till evening

-What to Buy: Books
+What to Buy: Books of all genres

 11. Mirchi Galli

 Mirchi Galli is Mumbai's most prominent spice and condiment market and is known among Mumbaikars for premium quality nuts, dry fruits, sweets, namkeens, after-meal digestive or mukhwas, and other spices.
-The market specializes in a variety of chilli products from which it gets its name from.
+The market specializes in a variety of chilli products from which it gets its name.
 The condiments and dry fruits are sourced from authentic dealers, and the full range of savouries leave the buyers spoilt for extensive choice.
 This exotic bazaar for shopping at Mumbai has attracted millions of buyers over the years and has stood in the city for over 100 years.
 Even today, it is flocked with local as well as tourist buyers all times of the year.

 Location: At the end of the lane from Crawford Market leading to Jama Masjid